 Corporate Directors’ & Officers’ Legal Duties for Information Security and Privacy: A Turn-Key Compliance Audit Process, by Charles Cresson Wood

 OFFICIAL DESIGNATIONS: Charles holds a Doctor of Jurisprudence (JD) degree from St. Francis School of Law (magna cum laude).
-He is also currently a licensed California attorney.
+He is also currently a licensed attorney in the states of California and Washington.
 He has a Master of Business Administration (MBA) degree with a major in financial information systems, as well as a Bachelor of Science in Economics (BSE) degree with a major in accounting, both from the Wharton School of Business at the University of Pennsylvania.
 He additionally holds a Master of Science in Engineering (MSE) degree, with a major in computer science, from the Moore School of Engineering at the University of Pennsylvania (birthplace of the world’s first general-purpose electronic computer, which was called the ENIAC).
 While Charles has passed the California Certified Public Accountant (CPA) examination, he is neither certified as a CPA, nor does he hold himself out as a CPA.
-In contrast, Charles has been designated as Certified in the Governance of Enterprise Information Technology (CGEIT), a Certified Information Systems Auditor (CISA), a Certified Information Security Manager (CISM), a Certified Information Systems Security Professional (CISSP), and a Certified Information Privacy Professional (CIPP/US).
+In contrast, Charles has been designated, and is currently certified, as Certified in the Governance of Enterprise Information Technology (CGEIT), a Certified Information Systems Auditor (CISA), a Certified Information Security Manager (CISM), a Certified Information Systems Security Professional (CISSP), and a Certified Information Privacy Professional (CIPP/US).
 He is also the recipient of the Lifetime Achievement Award from the Computer Security Institute for his “sincere dedication to the computer security profession.”

 Third Party Reviews of Corporate Directors' & Officers' Legal Duties